 - How is the feedback I provide used by teachers at ANU?

-- Teachers are encouraged to use SELT feedback to improve the delivery of their classes.
+- Teachers are encouraged to use SELT feedback to improve the delivery of their classes and for professional development.

 - SELT results are also used in course reviews at a College level and are an important quality control measure.